 Say goodbye to Excel…

 Businesses that are still using Excel to map out their organization need to seriously consider newer alternatives.
-Whether you like it or not, Excel is now the dinosaur when it comes to org charts, especially in global businesses that experience regular organizational changes.
-The frequency of change, along with the amount of people who need to use the org chart, can make accuracy a challenge to say the least!
+Whether you like it or not, Excel is now the dinosaur when it comes to organizational charts, especially in global businesses that experience regular organizational changes.
+The frequency of change, along with the number of people who need to use the org chart, can make accuracy a challenge, to say the least!